 Dressing is and always has been my favorite part of Thanksgiving Dinner.
-I love it day of and straight out of the fridge over the next few days.
+I love it the day of and straight out of the fridge over the next few days.

-I always make a cornbread dressing that is gluten free without modification, but we both have been wanting a classic yeast bread based dressing.
+I always make a cornbread dressing that is gluten-free without modification, but we both have been wanting a classic yeast bread-based dressing.